-In accordance with ASC 842, Leases, as adopted by the Company on April 1, 2019, the Company determines if an arrangement is a lease at inception.
+The Company's operating leases primarily relate to its three subleased premises, two in New York and one in North Carolina.
 Operating lease right-of-use ("ROU") assets represent the Company's right to use an underlying asset during the lease term, and operating lease liabilities represent the Company's obligation to make lease payments arising from the lease.

-Operating lease ROU assets and lease liabilities are initially recognized based on the present value of the future minimum lease payments over the lease term at commencement date calculated using the Company's incremental borrowing rate applicable to the lease asset, unless the implicit rate is readily determinable.
+Operating lease ROU assets and lease liabilities are initially recognized based on the present value of the future fixed lease payments over the expected lease term at commencement date calculated using the Company's incremental borrowing rate applicable to the lease asset, unless the implicit rate is readily determinable.
 Operating lease ROU assets also include any lease payments made at or before lease commencement, adjusted by any initial direct costs and exclude any lease incentives received.
 The Company determines the lease term as the non-cancelable period of the lease and may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
 Leases with a term of 12 months or less are not recognized on the unaudited condensed consolidated balance sheets.
 Lease expense for minimum lease payments is recognized on a straight-line basis over the lease term.
 Variable lease costs such as common area costs and other operating costs are expensed as incurred.